r-lidar/lidR/README.md

 ### v1.0.1

-* Changes: split the package in two parts. 'lidR' rely on 'rlas' to read binary files.
+* Change: split the package in two parts. 'lidR' rely on 'rlas' to read binary files.